 A challenge with remote working is achieving that sense of connection and interaction that you get so easily in the physical workplace when you’re in the same location.

 Address this by communicating regularly with your employees.
 And make that communication two-way; ask for feedback and show that you’re listening to their needs as an employer.

 As an employer, you need increased visibility over what’s happening, and staying organised becomes one of your top priorities.

-When it comes to managing your employees, you’ll find that some may feel isolated, particularly during the pandemic, while others might find themselves feeling demotivated, distracted or disengaged.
+When it comes to managing your employees, you’ll find that some may feel isolated while working remotely, while others might find themselves feeling demotivated, distracted or disengaged.

 In this article, we cover eight tips to help you when it comes to effectively managing your remote team:

 It’s true what they say about first impressions – you only get one shot at making them.

 As you hire more remote staff, why not make setting up an account on your HR platform part of the onboarding process?